-Smart kids tend on balance to do well in school.
-That may seem obvious, but there are a lot of exceptions to that rule.
-Some kids with high IQs don’t ever become academic superstars, while less gifted kids often shine.
-Why would this be?
-Psychologists have focused on things like self-esteem and self-confidence—how good kids think they are—to explain these outcomes.
-And the assumption has always been that such psychological traits are shaped mostly by parenting—by parents’ beliefs and expectations and modeling.
+Intelligent children tend usually do well in school.
+But there are a lot of exceptions to that rule.
+Some young people with high IQs don’t ever become academic superstars; while those identified as less intelligent can become super successful.
+Some psychologists have focused on things like self-esteem and self-confidence to explain these outcomes.
+The assumption has been that these psychological traits are shaped mostly by good parenting—by positive beliefs and expectations and parent modeling.

 However, some recent research has rekindled the debate over nature vs. nurture, indicating there may be more of a genetic determinant than we commonly think.